Last updated on November 12th, 2024 at 01:32 am

 As it turns out, the best thing to do if you are a drone enthusiast is to move to a more rural area.
 Here, you can fly your drone as much as you want, and you will not scare any of your neighbors.
 Make sure not to rush with the relocation and avoid overstepping your budget.
 No matter how much you love flying your UAV, you should not let it compromise your move.

-We only talked about personal drones until now.
-So, what can we expect when it comes to UAVs that are commercially used?
+We have only discussed personal drones until now.
+So, what can we expect from commercially used UAVs?

-As things are right now, these rules are pretty much the same.
+These rules are pretty much the same as they are now.
 You need a special FAA certificate to fly commercially, and there are additional guidelines.
 However, there is not much talk about privacy in government circles.

-UAVs are still a new technology, and they quickly entered the mainstream.
+UAVs are still a new technology, but they quickly entered the mainstream.
 So, one might think big companies are already flying their cargo everywhere.
-And although the future of cargo drones does look promising, this still is not the case.
+Although the future of cargo drones does look promising, this still is not the case.

 There is no proper infrastructure, so maintaining drone transport on a big scale is not profitable.
 When the time comes, the regulations will be in place, and you will not have to worry about commercial drone trespassing.